-Criteria JORC Code explanation Commentary Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
+Criteria JORC Code explanation Commentary Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis forthe conversion to an Ore Reserve.
 Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserve.
-This Ore Reserve is based entirely on the Measured and Indicated portion of the current reported Mineral Resources at Thunderbird (previously released details are available at www.sheffieldresources.com.au).
+This Ore Reserve is based entirely on the Measured and Indicated portionof the current reported Mineral Resources at Thunderbird (previously released on 5 July 2016 details are available at www.sheffieldresources.com.au).
 Mineral Resources are reported inclusive of the Ore Reserve.
-Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
-If no site visits have been undertaken indicate why this is the case.
+Site visits Comment on any site visits undertaken by the Competent Personand the outcome of those visits.
+If no site visits have been undertaken indicate why this is thecase.
 The competent person has not visited the site.
-The competent person is comfortable relying on reports from other independent consultants who have visited site and other operations in the area respectively.
+The competent person is comfortable relying on reports from other independent consultants who have visited site and other operations in thearea respectively.
 Study status The type and level of study undertaken to enable Mineral Resources to be converted to Ore Reserves.
-The Code requires that a study to at least Pre-Feasibility Study level has been undertaken to convert Mineral Resources to Ore Reserves.
-Such studies will have been carried out and will have determined a mine plan that is technically achievable and economically viable, and that material Modifying Factors have been considered.
+The Code requires that a study to at least Pre-Feasibility Study level has been undertaken to convert Mineral Resources to OreReserves.
+Such studies will have been carried out and will havedetermined a mine plan that is technically achievable and economically viable, and that material Modifying Factors havebeen considered.
 The study supporting the Ore Reserve has been completed to a bankable feasibility level.
 Modifying factors accurate to the study level have been applied.
 The resulting mine plan is technically achievable and economically viable.
 Cut-off parameters The basis of the cut-off grade(s) or quality parameters applied.
-A cost/value model was formulated by Whittle Consulting for Enterprise optimisation studies on the Thunderbird project.
-This value modelling procedure follows the entire process chain and applies cost, recovery, and revenue multipliers at appropriate stages throughout the process to derive block values.
-The value model used for preliminary pit optimisation studies was not updated to reflect the most recent cost, recovery and revenue assumptions, however comparison of revenue and cost per ore tonne with the final financial model demonstrate similar revenue / cost ratios between models.
+An updated cost/value model was formulated that follows the entire process chain and applies cost, recovery, and revenue multipliers at appropriate stages throughout the process to derive block values.
+This value model was used for verification pit optimisation studies to confirm the economic material classification, overburden and pit design surfaces used in prior studies remain valid for the current study inputs.
+Comparison of revenue and cost per ore tonne with the final financial model demonstrate similar revenue / cost ratios between models.
 This model was used, together with the Whittle Consulting recommended mine sequence and discard strategy as a basis for guiding ore and waste discrimination in the design process.
 In general, lower grade T1 material is discarded to waste early in the project and increasing amounts are incorporated as process feed as mining progresses into regions of higher strip ratio.
-Mining factors or assumptions The method and assumptions used as reported in the Pre- Feasibility or Feasibility Study to convert the Mineral Resource to an Ore Reserve (i.e. either by application of appropriate factors by optimisation or by preliminary or detailed design).
-Open pit optimisation studies were conducted using CAE NPV Scheduler software to generate Lerch-Grossman shells.
+The mining pathway also limits the amount of oversize material mined during the first 4 years of operation whilst single MUP is in use.
+Mining factors or assumptions • The method and assumptions used as reported in the Pre- Feasibility or Feasibility Study to convert the Mineral Resource toan Ore Reserve (i.e. either by application of appropriate factors by optimisation or by preliminary or detailed design).
+Open pit optimisation studies were conducted using Datamine Studio NPVS software to generate Lerch-Grossman shells.
+The Resource Model used as a basis for these studies was tb_fnal160708.dm.
 An initial high margin area was selected that provided an approximate 8 year production inventory.
 Detailed design and scheduling was undertaken in this area including individual mining block definition and sequencing.
 Beyond this area, a life